atomisthq/docs/docs/developer/prerequisites.md

-You can run a Software Delivery Machine (SDM) locally without any signup or authentication.
+You can run org-visualizer or another Software Delivery Machine (SDM) locally without any signup or authentication.
+Then you can connect it to the Atomist service to benefit your [whole team][team].
-See the [Developer Quick Start][quick-start] to get started.

-This document describes the prerequisites for running an SDM for your [whole team][team], connecting to your source control manager, chat system, and continuous integration tools.

-Before you begin developing and running your own software deliver machine (SDM), you need an [Atomist account][getting-started] and several other prerequisites.

-[team]: team.md (Atomist SDM Team Mode)
-[quick-start]: ../quick-start.md (Developer Quick Start)
-[getting-started]: ../user/index.md (Atomist - Getting Started)

-## Atomist workspace
+## Common Prerequisites

-As part of creating an account with Atomist, you created an Atomist workspace.
-To run SDMs, you will need the ID of your Atomist workspace.
-You can find your Atomist workspace ID on your workspace's settings page in the [Atomist web application][atomist-app].

-[atomist-app]: https://app.atomist.com/ (Atomist Web App)
+In the environment where your SDM runs, you need Node, git, and the Atomist CLI.
+If your automations call out to any other tools (such as build tools or linters), install them too.

-## Node.js
+### Node.js

-The reference implementation of the Atomist SDM is implemented in [TypeScript][ts], a superset of [JavaScript][js].
+An Atomist SDM is
+implemented in [TypeScript][ts], a superset of [JavaScript][js].
 To develop and run it, you must install Node.js.
 The easiest way to install Node.js is to go to the [Node.js web site][node] and follow